ECE Advisory Council

 He joined the faculty of Howard University as an assistant professor in 1984.
 Spencer also founded the Materials Science Center for Excellence in 1984 and served as its director for the entirety of his career at Howard.
 He spent the next eighteen years working and researching at Howard, becoming a full professor in 1990 and the David and Lucile Packard Chaired Professor of Materials Science in 1999.
 During this time, Spencer also worked as a visiting scientist at the National Aeronautics and Space Administration (NASA)’s JET Propulsion Laboratory.
 In 1999, he returned to his alma mater, Cornell University as Professor of Electrical and Computer Engineering.
 He served as Associate Dean of Research and Graduate Studies for the College of Engineering from 2002 to 2008.
-Spencer is an Emeritus Professor in the School of Electrical and Computer Engineering at Cornell University and currently serves as Dean of the Clarence M. Mitchell Jr. School of Engineering at Morgan State University.
+Spencer is an Emeritus Professor in the School of Electrical and Computer Engineering at Cornell University.

 Spencer directed the Wide Bandgap Laboratory where he continued his research on semiconductor materials like Silicon Carbide (SiC) and Gallium Nitride (GaN), as well as developing research on two dimensional semiconductors like graphene.
 He co-founded Widetronix, a company that builds low power long life betavoltaic batteries.
 Spencer has written over 130 publications concerning semiconductors and has also co-authored eleven United States patents.